 Much of the school's research portfolio is aimed at having a real impact upon learners, organisations and educational systems.
-As part of our commitment to research excellence the school has a thriving doctoral research community of over 200 students from around the world.
+As part of our commitment to research excellence, the school has a thriving doctoral research community of students from around the world.

-The school has a broad programme of undergraduate and postgraduate taught courses, largely focused on professional learning.
+The school has a broad programme of postgraduate taught courses, largely focused on professional learning.
 One distinctive strand of our postgraduate programme is professional counselling education which emphasises humanistic and person-centred approaches.

-Our staff are experts in their fields and members of the school's staff have been awarded student nominated Lord Dearing awards for the quality of their teaching since its inception.
-We ranked 4th in the UK and 24th worldwide for education in the QS World University Rankings by Subject 2018.
+Our staff are experts in their fields and members of the school's staff have been awarded student nominated Lord Dearing awards for the quality of their teaching.
+We are often highly-ranked in league tables, including:

 Whatever the purpose of your visit, I hope that these pages are helpful.
 If you would like any further information then please do not hesitate to get in touch.